Mwebb512/students/btolson1.md

 Name: Brien Tolson
-GH_ID: btolson1
+Github ID: btolson1
 NET_ID: btolson1
 Major: Computer Science
 # About Me
 I am a Junior in Computer Science this year.
 I was born and raised in Knoxville, so being at UTK is very comfortable for me.
 I currently work as an intern at TVA in their Power Custmer Contracts team.